 - Magistrates – also known as Justices of the Peace (JPs).
 Magistrates are volunteers, aged between 18 and 70, who need no legal qualifications.
-They are given training and sit in magistrates’ courts as a bench of three, assisted by a legal advisor.
+They are given training and sit in magistrates’ courts as a bench of three, assisted by a legal adviser.
 Magistrates hear 95 per cent of all criminal cases in England and Wales.

-- Mitigating factors– things that make an offence less serious and are likely to decrease the sentence.
+- Mitigating factors – things that make an offence less serious and are likely to decrease the sentence.